 - There is confusion about RV ‘self-containment’.
 This includes what it is.
 And where it applies.

-- Town councils and caravans combine to disallow ‘free camping’.
+- Town councils and travel trailers combine to disallow ‘free camping’.

 Each is an avoidable tragedy.
 Many end the RV dreams of those involved.
 Or worse.